-If you are a woman, it is likely you have experienced a hormonal imbalance at some point in your life.
+If you are a woman, you have likely experienced a hormonal imbalance at some point in your life.
 It is very common as life stress and nutrition are hard to navigate with our constantly changing hormones.
-Even a slight imbalance of hormones in the blood stream can cause side effects of either low progesterone or estrogen dominance.
-Factors such as sleep, diet/exercise, and hygiene products we use day to day also play a roll in the imbalance of hormones.
+A slight imbalance of hormones in the bloodstream can cause side effects of either low progesterone or estrogen dominance.
+Many factors such as sleep, diet/exercise, and hygiene products we use day to day also play a role in the imbalance of hormones.

 This post contains affiliate links.
-If you choose to prchase a product through my link I will recieve a small commission at no extra cost to you.
+If you choose to purchase a product through my link I will receive a small commission at no extra cost to you.
 Thank you for your support!

 Disclaimer: This is not medical advice and should not be taken as such.
 I am not a doctor and do not claim to be as these are solely based on my experiences.
 Please consult your family doctor before considering any recommendations listed in this post.
 Thanks!

 Women have two internal clocks.
 The circadian rhythm is our sleep and wake cycle, as well as the infradian rhythm which is our hormonal cycle.
 A woman’s hormonal cycle has 4 phases:

 Women have 2 main hormones that shift through the infradian cycle, estrogen and progesterone.
 Estrogen is the dominant hormone through the follicular and ovulatory phases which allow us to feel energetic.
 Progesterone then shifts to become the dominant hormone after ovulation occurs.
 Progesterone is known for its calming qualities and makes one feel tired and sluggish.
 If there is an upset in this balance (either high estrogen levels, low progesterone, or both) we begin to see issues such as:

 - Mood swings